Awadhpuri Prabhu Aawat Jaani, Bhayi Sakal Sobha Ke Khani

 Bahyi Suhawan Tribidh Sameera, Bhayi Saraju Ati Nirmal Neera

-The above given chaupayi from Ramcharitmanas, is telling us about the homecoming of Lord Rama after 14 years of exile and his victory over demon king Ravana.
+The above-given chaupayi from Ramcharitmanas is telling us about the homecoming of Lord Rama after 14 years of exile and his victory over the demon king Ravana.
 The night when Lord Rama returned to Ayodhya, that night, the world celebrates its first Deepawali.
-Ever since from that night till date we celebrates Diwali with all happiness and grandeur to remember that good always win over evil.
-In multi-cultural country like India the Festival of Lights might be celebrated in different ways but the essence of celebrating this festival is one, that is, to spread joy and to remember to be an ideal human like Lord Rama.
+Ever since from that night till date we celebrate Diwali with all happiness and grandeur to remember that good always wins over evil.
+In the multi-cultural country like India, the Festival of Lights might be celebrated in different ways but the essence of celebrating this festival is one, that is, to spread joy and to remember to be an ideal human-like Lord Rama.
 If you are planning to travel to India during Diwali festival, here are the major 6 interesting ways that you can do during this joyous festival.

 - Celebrating Diwali with Indian Family

 - Exploring Illuminating Markets of Jaipur

 - Gambling in Goa and Destruction of Demon Narakasura

 - Enjoy Fireworks in the Ancient City of India